HenrikEckermann/website/mysite/main/templates/stats/linear_regression/linear_r.md

-This yields: $eval = 4.14 - 0.25female -0.40non_e + 0.28blkw - 0.11tenu + 0.16beauty - 0.12beauty:female$
+This yields: $eval = 4.14 - 0.25female -0.40non_e + 0.28blkw - 0.11tenu + 0.16cbeauty - 0.12cbeauty*female$

 The intercept reflects evaluation at mean beauty and all binaries at zero.
-Females with average beauty are evaluated 0.24 lower than males when all other binaries are at zero.
-Non English speaking teachers with average beauty are evaluated 0.4 lower, again when all other binaries == 0.
+Females with average beauty are evaluated 0.24 lower than males with average beauty when all other binaries are constant.
+Non English speaking teachers with average beauty are evaluated 0.4 lower when all other binaries are kept constant.
 Interestingly, the interaction term reveals that the association between beauty and evaluation is stronger for males.
 Let us plot this:

 ```python